 The Mirage was built around a totally new premise.
 The resort hosted not only an impressive casino but was also home to shows, restaurants, spas, shops, and attractions.
 The idea was that you could come stay at The Mirage for a weekend or longer and never have to leave the property.
 Everything you could possibly want was available on-site!

-Why Is Everything In Vegas So Expensive?
+So, Why Is Las Vegas Expensive?

-Las Vegas was completely “transformed” in 2007, from a middle-class gambling town to a luxurious oasis.
+Las Vegas was completely “transformed” in 2007 from a middle-class gambling town to a luxurious oasis.
 It became the ultimate resort experience.
 As the profit model changed, the prices – naturally – went up.

 Analyzing The Prices in Las Vegas

 While prices have definitely risen, you can still visit Las Vegas on a budget.
 To give you an idea of cost, let’s take a closer look at today’s prices in some common Vegas travel categories.